Agra Fort–Ajmer Intercity Express: Service

 As the average speed of the train is slightly more than 55 km/h, as per railway rules, its fare should includes a Superfast surcharge but the given train number isn't come under the superfast category.

-Time Table
+Time table :- 12196

 Traction

-As the route is now fully electrified, a Jhansi based WAP-4 electric locomotive pulls the train to its destination.
+As the route is now fully electrified, a Jhansi Loco Shed based WAP-4 electric locomotive pulls the train to its destination.